The Morse theory of \v{C}ech and Delaunay complexes: Simple-Homotopy Equivalence

-We remark that a vertex refinement of the generalized gradient $W$ can be combined with the discrete gradient $V$ by \theref{Gradient Composition Lemma} to obtain a single discrete gradient inducing both collapses.
-The construction does not depend on $r$. \end{proof}
+We remark that the pairs of \theref{First Simplex Pairing Lemma} and \theref{Second Simplex Pairing Lemma} can be combined according to \theref{Gradient Composition Lemma}.
+The result is a single discrete gradient $V$, with the pairs $\bigcup_{i=0}^m P_i$, which induce both collapses, for any choice of $r$ simultaneously.

-\paragraph{The collapsing hierarchy} We are now ready to state and prove the collapsing hierarchy, according to which the \v{C}ech, the \v{C}ech--Delaunay, the Delaunay, and the Wrap complexes -- all for the same parameter $r \in \Rspace$ -- are simple-homotopy equivalent.
-The relation between the first three complexes follows directly from \theref{Selective Delaunay Collapsing Theorem}, and it is not difficult to expand the relation to include the Wrap complex. \begin{theorem}[Collapsing Hierarchy Theorem] Let $X$ be a finite set of possibly weighted points in general position in $\Rspace^n$.
+\paragraph{The collapsing sequence} We are now ready to state and prove the collapsing sequence, according to which the \v{C}ech, the \v{C}ech--Delaunay, the Delaunay, and the Wrap complexes -- all for the same parameter $r \in \Rspace$ -- are simple-homotopy equivalent.
+The relation between the first three complexes follows directly from \theref{Selective Delaunay Collapsing Theorem}, and it is not difficult to expand the relation to include the Wrap complex. \begin{theorem}[\v Cech--Delaunay Collapsing Theorem] Let $X$ be a finite set of possibly weighted points in general position in $\Rspace^n$.
 Then